open-forest-observatory/ofo-r/sandbox/drone-mission-web-catalog/templates/drone-mission-details.md

 <p style="color: red; line-height: 125%; text-align:center;"><b>This page is in beta.</b> The drone data web catalog is under active development and will continue to improve.
 Feel free to <a href="/about/#contact-us">contact us</a> with feedback!</p>

 {% if oblique -%}
 <p style="color: red; line-height: 125%; text-align:center;">Note: This dataset was collected using an oblique camera pitch and is intended to complement a co-located mission that was flown using a nadir camera.
-The processed data products on this page were produced from the oblique dataset only and are not expected to be of high quality.</p>
+Any processed data products on this page were produced from the oblique dataset only and are not expected to be of high quality.</p>

 {% endif -%}

 {% if ortho_exists -%}